CharlotteGore/bezier/Readme.md

 # bezier

-  Bezier Curve functions in a handy CommonJS module (Component/Component style).
+  Bezier Curve functions in a handy CommonJS module (npm/browserify style).

   Supports Linear, Quadratic and Cubic Bezier curves.
 By default curves are Cubic.

-  Also supports a limited 'Find the value of Y at X' functionality via an optionally built lookup table of a configurable number of samples.
+  Also supports 'Find the value of Y at X(t)' functionality via an optionally built lookup table of a configurable number of samples.
 Used in this way it is advisable to precompute your curves and store them for later use rather than generating from scratch each time.

 ## Installation